-Cleopatra, the Greek Queen of Ancient Egypt, and Marc Antony, the famous Roman general, spent time in their decadent love affair on the Greek island of Samos in the summer of 32 B.C.
+Cleopatra, the Greek Queen of Ancient Egypt, whom a Netflix documentary has recently controversially portrayed as being black, and Marc Antony, the famous Roman general, conducted part of their decadent love affair on the Greek island of Samos in the summer of 32 B.C.

-At the time, Samos was regarded as today’s Mykonos.
-It was a cosmopolitan island where the rich and famous from all over the known world, especially that of Rome, wanted to visit and be seen.
+At the time, Samos was regarded as Mykonos is today.
+It was a cosmopolitan island which the rich and famous from all over the known world, especially Rome, wanted to visit and be seen in.

-Unlike the typical arid, dry climate you typically see on Greek islands, Samos had and still has ample greenery, mountain villages, pine forests, and even flamingos.
+Unlike the arid climate you typically see on Greek islands, Samos had, and still has, ample greenery, with picturesque mountain villages, pine forests, and even flamingos.

-During the Roman period, Samos was quite prosperous as a part of the “Province of Asia” of the Roman Empire.
-In 189 B.C., it became part of the Kingdom of Pergamos in approval of the Romans.
+During the Roman period, Samos was quite prosperous as a part of the Roman Empire’s “Province of Asia”.
+In 189 B.C., it became part of the Kingdom of Pergamos with the approval of the Romans.
 Later on, it belonged to the “Province of the Islands” along with other Aegean islands.

-The pirates attacked Samos many times in the Roman Era, but the island managed to survive and retain part of its glory.
+Pirates attacked Samos many times in the Roman Era, but the island managed to survive and retain its glory.

-Antony and Cleopatra, immortalized in a tragedy by William Shakespeare, had a stormy relationship and headed for a romantic tryst on Samos.
+Antony and Cleopatra, immortalized in a tragedy by William Shakespeare, during their stormy relationship, headed for a romantic tryst on Samos.

-In her latest book, published in 2022, American historian, Adrienne Mayor gives a brilliant fictionalized account of their holidays.
+In her latest book, published in 2022, American historian, Adrienne Mayor gives a brilliant fictionalized account of their stay.